CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-04a-NetAssist-Ex1.md

     There are two files of interest for this step: `iosxe-config-eem.py` and `iosxe-config-eem.xml`.
 The file `iosxe-config-eem.py` is the NETCONF client Python script using the ncclient Python package.
 The file `iosxe-config-eem.xml` is the XML-encoded YANG data model for the task at hand.
-We will need to modify `iosxe-config-eem.xml` to replace strings containing the Bot Access Token and your email address.
+You will need to modify `iosxe-config-eem.xml` to replace strings containing the Bot Access Token and your email address.

     Open the lab folder by double clicking the Windows Explore shortcut on the lab workstation desktop: